LemmaMoto/RT1_assignment_2/README.md

 ### node_b.py ###

 This Python script defines a ROS node that provides a service to return the last desired position of a robot.
-It subscribes to the /pos_vel topic to update the desired position and provides a service named 'input' that returns these positions when called.
+It provides a service named 'input' that returns these positions when called.

 To visualize the information, you can call the service using the following command in a new terminal: